-Rather than simply reaching a certain age before starting school, it will help if your child is developmentally ready.
+Rather than simply reaching a certain age before starting school, it will help if your child is also developmentally ready.
+We all grow and develop in our own way, and simply being a certain age is not a predictor of school success.

 Importance of Floor Play